gabcg/notes/MSI Notes/MSI.md

 ### 3.3 Generation of the Topology File

-We look into the topology file.
-It has info ab the molecule.
-You get 4 each residue the atom tyoe, resnumber atom itself, charge, mass, sum of the charge.

-Some extra things it says.
-We are going to do equilibration by constraining heavy atoms (those that are not hydrogen).

-At the bottom there is a list of molecules: we will put more molecules in the next steps there.
+A topology file contains information about the molecule.
+For each residue we can find the residue number, the atom type and number, charge, mass and sum of the charge. *Other things it says might be the constraints*.
+The equilibration step will be done by constraining heavy atoms (those that are not hydrogen).
+Finally, there is a list of molecules at the end, were molecules added in further steps will appear.

 ### 3.4 Box Definition and Solvation

 This is done with `editconf` and `solvate`.
-We will use a cubic box, but using a rhombic dodecahedral box would be a better option, as it optimizes the volume.
-This accelerates computation because there are less solvent molecules.
+A cubic box will be used, but using a rhombic dodecahedral box would be a better option.
+That is because the volumen is optimized, accelerating the computation because there are less solvent molecules.

-> We make the periodic boundary conditions in this boxes. *I don't know where this comes from, i think it has to do with the size of the box*.
+> We make the periodic boundary conditions in this boxes. *I don't know where this comes from, I think it has to do with the size of the box*.
 Even in assymetric proteins there is always 1 nm of distance between the protein and the box wall.

 Once we solvate the protein, we can observe in the topology file that a certain amount of solvent has been added to the molecules list.

-The water module we use (spc model) is used as an standard by GROMACS, but there are other models.
+The water module we use (SPC model) is used as an standard by GROMACS, but there are other models.

-Neutralize the system.
-Reasons:

-* In nature, net charge is neutral, so our system also does it.
-But how much do we need to add?
-We can see in the topology file a sum of the charges: its net charge.
+Next, the system needs to be neutralized.
+Net charge in nature is neutral (charges might concentrate in some spots, but the net is neutral), so the net charge of the simulation system has to be the same.
+The program knows how many ions to add because the topology file contains a sum of the charges of the system.

 This step is not so straightforward.
 First, it requires to create a `.tpr` file (as in the simulations).
 It is a binary file that compiles the information of the input.
 This files are always generated using `grompp`.